Aiven-Labs/nextjs-netlify-mysql/tutorial.md

 Follow the instructions below to configure continuous deployment.
 This will automatically deploy your changes.

-1. Navigate to the `nextjs-netlify-mysql-redis` directory on your local machine:
+1. Navigate to the `nextjs-netlify-mysql` directory on your local machine:

    ```
-   cd nextjs-netlify-mysql-redis
+   cd nextjs-netlify-mysql
    ```

 1. Sign into your Netlify account to obtain the access token: